Traeger Brisket Recipe (Simple Smoked Brisket in 6 Steps)

 Should I Wrap the Brisket?

-Yes, you should wrap your brisker if it stalls.
-The stall usually occurs around 150°F-160°F Use either pink butchers paper or aluminum foil to wrap the brisket and return it to the smoker.
+Yes, you should wrap your brisket if it stalls.
+Stalls usually occur around 150°F-160°F. Wrap the brisket in pink butcher’s paper or aluminum foil and return it to the smoker.

 wrapped-traeger-brisket